bhimchaulagain/personalwebsite/content/project/SR.md

 date = 2020-07-08T00:00:00

 # Project title.
-title = "Prediction Modelling and Management of Sugarcane Rust"
+title = "Prediction Modeling and Management of Sugarcane Rust"

 # Project summary to display on homepage.
 summary = "Development of weather based predictive model and management using fungicides"